websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/reference/npmbundlerrc-structure.md

 }
 ```

-* **create-jar.features.localization:** specifies the L10N file to use for the bundle (see [Providing Localization in Your JavaScript Widgets](../../../../tooling/other-tools/liferay-js-generator/developer-guide/localizing-your-widget.md) for more information on using localization in your widget.
+* **create-jar.features.localization:** Specifies the L10N file to use for the bundle See [Providing Localization in Your JavaScript Widgets](../../../../tooling/other-tools/liferay-js-generator/developer-guide/localizing-your-widget.md) for more information on using localization in your widget.
 The default value is `features/localization/Language` if a properties file with that base name exists, otherwise the default is `undefined`.

 ```json
 {